leeboardtools/mimon/UIDesignNotes.md

 - Account Register

+- Splits List:
+    - Need appropriate sign for split values.

+- Add an Imbalance account?
+    - Root Imbalance account for the default currency.
+    - Additional imbalance accounts as needed for other currencies.

+- AccountRegister
     - Auto-complete
     - Set Split for new transaction row to a better default value.
+Maybe display no value when not editing.
+    - Need to handle multiple splits for the same account.
+    - Add confirmation of modifying the quantities of a reconciled split.
+    - Menus:
+        - Implement Copy Transaction
+        - Implement Paste Transaction